Kara Wolters: USA Basketball

 Wolters was invited to be a member of the Jones Cup team representing the US in 1996.
 She helped the team to a 9–0 record, and the gold medal in the event.
 Wolters averaged 5.9 points per game.

 Wolters represented the US at the 1997 World University Games held in Marsala, Sicily, Italy in August 1997.
 The USA team won all six games, earning the gold medal at the event.
 In the semi-final game against the previously unbeaten Czech Republic, Wolters scored 14 points, recorded ten rebounds and blocked five shots to hold the team win and advance to the gold medal game.
 Wolters averaged 11.3 points per game, second highest on the team and had 13 blocks, more than the rest of the team combined.

 Wolters was named to the USA national team in 1998.
 The national team traveled to Berlin, Germany in July and August 1998 for the FIBA World Championships.
 The USA team won a close opening game against Japan 95–89, then won their next six games easily.
 In the semifinal game against Brazil, the USA team was behind as much as ten points in the first half, but the USA went on to win 93–79.
 The gold medal game was a rematch against Russia.
 In the first game, the USA team dominated almost from the beginning, but in the rematch, the team from Russia took the early lead and led much of the way.
 With under two minutes remaining, the USA was down by two points but the USA responded, then held on to win the gold medal 71–65.
 Wolters averaged 5.0 points per game and recorded seven blocks.

 Professional

 ABL

 Wolters was drafted by the New England Blizzard of the ABL in 1997.
 She played for the team in the 1997–98 and 1998–99 seasons, the final two of the league's existence.

 WNBA

-Wolters was selected by the Houston Comets in the third round (36th overall) during the 1999 WNBA Draft and subsequently in the 2000 Expansion Draft by Indiana Fever.
+Wolters was selected by the Houston Comets in the third round (36th overall) in the 1999 WNBA draft.

+During the 2000 expansion draft on December 15, 1999, Wolters was selected by the Indiana Fever.

-Wolters was traded to the Sacramento Monarchs for the 14th pick in the 2001 WNBA Draft on April 11, 2001.
+Wolters was traded to the Sacramento Monarchs for the 14th pick in the 2001 WNBA draft on April 11, 2001.
 Wolters continued to play for the Monarchs until May 20, 2003, when she was released.

 In her four-year WNBA career, Wolters averaged 50 percent in field goal shooting, 75 percent in free throw shooting, 3.2 rebounds per game, and 6.5 points per game.